 We begin by estimating the impact of NP designation on local employment (the average number of people employed in the counties containing a park), in logs.
-The estimates are in column (1) of Table 1.
+The estimates are in column (1) of Table 2.
 Column (2) shows the same specification with control variables, which results in very similar estimates.
-The estimates from column (2) are displayed on the first panel of Figure $3.^{11}$
+The estimates from column (2) are displayed on the first panel of Figure $4.^{14}$

 We find that NP designation increases employment.
-Employment begins to rise significantly in the first year after a designation change, reaching around 4% above its initial level 4 years after the designation change.
-This implies an increase in employment in the average county between 2100 (year 1) and 6100 (year 4) jobs.12 Coefficient estimates for periods before the change are flat at 0, supporting the interpretation of these effects as being causal.
+Employment begins to rise significantly in the first year after a designation change, reaching around 4% above its initial level 4 years after the designation change (95% CI: [1.5%, 5.9%]).
+The point estimates imply an increase in employment in the average county from 2,100 jobs in year 1 up to 6,100 jobs in year 4.15 Coefficient estimates for periods before the change are flat at 0, supporting the interpretation of these effects as being causal.
 If there was some other change, such as an increase in media attention and tourism in years -1 or -2 that caused both NP designation and higher economic activity, employment should begin to increase before the designation change.
 The estimates clearly show that this is not the case.
 Extending the pre-period further back in time yields similar conclusions (Figure A.3).
 We obtain similar statistical inference from p-values computed using alternative clustering procedures (Table A.4).

-Column (3) of Table 1 shows that the estimates remain similar when we weight observations by the number of counties that a park overlaps.
+Column (3) of Table 2 shows that the estimates remain similar when we weight observations by the number of counties that a park overlaps.
 Weighting is motivated by the fact that economic variables reflect averages across counties, and parks overlapping more counties may therefore have an error term with lower variance in the regression.
 As suggested by Solon et al. (2015), the similarity of the weighted and unweighted estimates provides a check on the specification.

-Columns (4-6) of Table 1 shows the corresponding results for local income.
-Estimates from our preferred specification (controls, unweighted) are displayed on the second panel of Figure 3.
-Similarly to employment, income also shows a gradual increase, to approximately 6% above its pre-change level by year 3 following the designation change.
-The implied increase in income in the average county overlapping the redesignated parks is between \$76 million (year 1) and \$193 million (year 4).13
+Columns (4-6) of Table 2 shows the corresponding results for local income.
+Estimates from our preferred specification (controls, unweighted) are displayed on the second panel of Figure 4.
+Similarly to employment, income also shows a gradual increase, to approximately 6% above its pre-change level by year 3 following the designation change (95% CI: [2.3%,

-11Because different parks are treated in different years, the coefficients on the binned indicators ($\tilde{\beta}5$ and $\tilde{\beta}{-5}$) partly reflect changes in sample composition.
+14Because different parks are treated in different years, the coefficients on the binned indicators ($\tilde{\beta}5$ and $\tilde{\beta}{-5}$) partly reflect changes in sample composition.
 As is common, we omit them from the graphs throughout.

-12Throughout, figures such as these are obtained as $(\exp(\beta_j) - 1)\overline{Y}$ where β_j is the coefficient estimate and \overline{Y} is the average outcome of interest in the counties overlapping the treated parks in the year before the treatment.
+15Throughout, figures such as these are obtained as $(\exp(\beta_j) - 1)\overline{Y}$ where β_j is the coefficient estimate and \overline{Y} is the average outcome of interest in the counties overlapping the treated parks in the year before the treatment.